On the Rock River in Illinois

 Dining: The restaurant at the White Pines Inn serves home-style food, including a large Sunday buffet, in a very attractive setting.
 Reserve at 815-946-3817.

-Nightlife: There's a dinner theater at the White Pines Inn.
+Nightlife: The Pines Playhouse offers music, plays and comedy at the White Pines Inn.

 Information: Northwest Illinois tourism, 800-678-2108.